 The primary analysis used on the stimulus response data collected in the surveys is Correspondence Analysis (CA, Benzécri, 1973; Escofier-Cordier, 1965; Greenacre, 1984).
-CA analyzes a contingency table, or any data structured similarly, and computes the relationships between rows (observations) and columns (variables); in our case between musical excerpts and descriptors.
-The nature of CA allows for observations and variables to be visualized in the same space.
+CA is similar to Principal Components Analysis (PCA) but is performed on qualitative data.
+Specifically, just like PCA, CA analyzes a contingency table by computing components (whose number is the lesser of I –1 and J – 1, where I is the number of rows and J is the number of columns) that capture the relationships within, respectively, the rows (observations) and columns (variables) of the data table—in our case between musical excerpts and descriptors.
+In CA, the components for the rows and the columns have the same variance and can therefore be visualized in the same space.
+This makes CA a method of choice when the experimental questions investigate how all variables and observations are related to one another.

 Hierarchical Cluster Analysis